Rafael Ferrer (artist): Life

 From an early age, Ferrer traveled between Puerto Rico and the United States, studying in his teens at Staunton Military Academy, and then at Syracuse University from 1951 to 1953.
-Since his years at Staunton, he learned to play drums, which began his involvement with Afro-Cuban music.
+During his years at Staunton, he learned to play drums, which began his involvement with Afro-Cuban music.
 At Syracuse, fellow students introduced him to the world of art through books, causing a failed attempt to register in the Art Department.
 During his vacations he would travel to New York City, where he would stay with his half-brother, the Academy Award winner actor, José Ferrer, whom he would accompany to Jazz clubs, meeting many of the musicians who were friends of his brother.
 He also began to regularly visit the Museum of Modern Art, as well as art galleries.

 In the fall of 1953, he returned to Puerto Rico and enrolled at the University of Puerto Rico, Rio Piedras, where he spent one year studying with Eugenio Granell, a surrealist painter and writer who was an exile of the Spanish Civil War.
-Through this teacher, while on a trip to Europe, he met many of the surrealist group then living in Paris, including its "High Priest" André Breton.
-His most important early connection was a friendship with the Cuban artist Wifredo Lam, who gave and dedicated one of his drawings to the young Ferrer.
+Joining Granell in Paris in 1954, Ferrer became active in a circle of Surrealist artists and intellectuals, where he met André Breton among others.
+His most important early connection during that time was a friendship with the Cuban artist Wifredo Lam, who gave and dedicated one of his drawings to the young Ferrer.

 In 1955, he moved to New York to work as a musician.
 He was a professional percussionist until 1960, after which he used music as a means of support while he focused more on his work as an artist in his studio.
 Since the mid-1960s he has had exhibitions and given lectures and seminars across the US, Europe, and the Caribbean.

-Ferrer's success began in the late 1960s with installations engaging conceptual and process art.
-These first involved actions, such as his "3 Leaf Pieces" at the Castelli Warehouse and then developed into installations that became progressively more narrative in tone, which included complicated artifacts assembled and fabricated by the artist which inferred voyages.
-Many of these artifacts became part of recurring themes or series, including paper bag faces, kayaks, and maps, themes that he returns to up to the present.
-These installations were done at prominent museums including the Museum of Modern Art, New York, The Whitney Museum of American Art, New York, the Corcoran Gallery in Washington, D.C., the Stedelijk Museum in Amsterdam and the Museums of Contemporary Art in both Philadelphia and Chicago.
-In the 1980s he became known for his expressionistic paintings of his native Caribbean, works that dealt with the tropics' under belly, breaking the stereotype of the tourist cliche.
-These works deal with the marvelous, the rough, the frightful and the beautiful as seen through the eyes of one born of these regions.
-Painting enabled Ferrer to go back to the privacy of working alone in his studio.